School Immersion in Norway – 16 -18 years old – 1 semester or 1 academic year

 • 30/09 for a January departure

-Please note: late registrations will be accepted subject to availability, but a supplement will be applied.
+Please note: late applications will be accepted subject to availability, but a supplement will be applied.

 The online booking form must be received at least 3 weeks before the application deadline.